 Don’t test that bomber cam with three bounces.
 Set it and go.
 Don’t tiptoe up in your aiders, tentatively pausing at every step.
 Step up high and quickly.
 Your goal is to get into your third or even second steps ASAP, so take the “stairs” fast.
 If that piece does blow, you have another bomber placement at your feet, right?
 So get on up there!
 Watch a good aid climber on C1.
 They are pretty much always in upward motion.
 That should be your goal as well.

-“Teeing off“ (a technique generally credited to Utah big wall pioneer, Ron Olevsky) is a lesser known but highly effective way to stand tall in your aid ladders, on steep terrain, without using a fifi hook.
-Stand with your right foot in your aider, turn your left toe counterclockwise to the left, and then put the arch of your left foot over the toes of your right foot (making a letter “T”, get it?), with the aid ladder between each leg.
+The “T-Step“ (similar to “Teeing Off, a similar technique generally credited to Utah big wall pioneer Ron Olevsky) is a lesser known but highly effective way to stand tall in your aid ladders, on steep terrain, without using a fifi hook.
+Stand with your right foot in your aider, turn your left toe counterclockwise 90 degrees to the left, and then put the arch of your left foot over the toes of your right foot (making a letter “T”, get it?), with the aid ladder between each leg.
 Sounds weird, but try it.
-You'll be able to stand in your second or even top step in complete comfort, with no fifi even if the terrain is up to vertical.
+You'll be able to stand in your second or even top step in complete comfort, with no fifi, even if the terrain is up to vertical.

 Fifi and daisies